ionic-team/ionic-docs/docs/react/testing/unit-testing/setup.md

 ## Jest

-If your React project is using `react-scripts`, jest is already installed.
+If your React project uses `react-scripts`, then Jest is already installed.
 You can confirm the version of Jest by running:

 ```bash
 npm ls jest